Rouxbe/engineering_blog/posts/Swift-Optionals-Are-Monads-Too.md

 }
 ```

-Reading the first comment in the source code gives us an awesome definition of what an Optional really is.
+Reading the first comment in the source code gives us a clear definition of what an Optional really is.

 > A type that can represent either a Wrapped value or nil, the absence of a value.

-Put in other words, an Optional is a container that wraps the concept of having a value or not.
+In other words, an Optional is a container that wraps the concept of having a value or not.

 So why is this useful?
-Because Swift is a strongly typed language it makes us code for both cases of an Optional, having a value (.Some) or no value at all (.None).
+Because Swift is a strongly typed language, it makes us code for both cases of an Optional (having a value .Some or no value at all .None).
 When we declare variables with let or var and make them Optional, we are telling the compiler that our variable may contain a value or not.
-And any subsequent access to our variable will require us to check that it contains a value before performing actions on the wrapped value.
+Any subsequent access to our variable will require us to check that it contains a value before performing actions on the wrapped value.

 A simple example: